How Do You Calculate Future Medical Expenses in a Car Accident Case?

 - Long-term caregiving or nursing services

-While you focus on healing, Riddle & Brantley’s experienced car accident attorneys can work together with your doctors and outside medical experts to make sure that your car accident settlement adequately reflects the costs associated with your future medical care.
+Our experienced car accident attorneys work together with your doctors and other medical providers to make sure that your car accident settlement adequately reflects the costs associated with your future medical care.

-For a FREE consultation with an experienced car accident lawyer who can help with calculating future medical expenses in your case, please call 1-800-525-7111.
+For a FREE consultation with an experienced car accident lawyer to assist with your future medical costs, contact us today at 1-800-525-7111.

-There is no obligation and we don’t get paid unless we recover compensation for you in your car accident injury case.
+There is no obligation and we don’t get paid unless we recover compensation for you.

 Two Approaches to Calculating Future Medical Expenses in a Car Accident Case

-Riddle & Brantley’s experienced personal injury attorneys collectively have decades of practice determining what future medical expenses will be associated with particular car accident injuries and can help you recover the necessary costs of your long-term medical care.
+With over 220 years of combined legal experience, our attorneys have great experience in determining what future medical expenses will be associated with particular car accident injuries.
+We can help you recover the needed costs of your long-term medical care.

 There are two main approaches to calculating future medical expenses in a car accident case: the Additional Expenses approach, and the Total Lifestyle approach.